TAP-GGC/Boolario/README.md

 As the world of technology expands exponentially, Information Technology becomes more relevent.
 The Technology Ambassador Program (TAP) aims to inspire and motivate non-IT and IT minds in the field of Information Technology.
 Our team developed an educational computer game, Boolario, to teach logic statements and game developement concepts to student with various backgrounds.
 Similar in style and design to its 1985 counterpart, Mario, Boolario utilizes logic statements to manipulate the outcome of collecting coins during gameplay.
 Our collecting system allows players to collect coins holding both "True" and "False" values to make an "AND" or "OR" logic statement true.

 ## Goals
--Teaching game development concepts
+- Teaching game development concepts
--Teaching fundamentals of logic statements
+- Teaching fundamentals of logic statements
--Teaching iteration and randomization
+- Teaching iteration and randomization

 ## Publications
 1. CCSC abstract - Khamilah Nixon, Anya Solodky, Austin Mathews, Cengiz Gunay, Rahaf Barakat.
 Boolario, CCSC: Southeastern Region (CCSC:SE), [dates TBA]